BrycenAB/BrycenAB/README.md

 ## Current Focus

-I am currently focusing on expanding my knowledge of the different branches of Artificial Intelligence.
+I am currently expanding my knowledge of the different branches of Artificial Intelligence.

 ## Collaboration and Impact